Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Particles of light

-QED also offers insights into these particle interactions at the subatomic scale.
-At this level, all interactions between particles are mediated by virtual particles.
-For example, electromagnetic interactions are facilitated by virtual photons.
-The strong nuclear force, which holds quarks together within protons and neutrons, is mediated by virtual gluons, while the weak nuclear force, responsible for processes like beta decay, is mediated by W and Z bosons.
+Quantum Electrodynamics (QED) also reveals the role of virtual particles at the subatomic scale.
+In interactions between elementary particles, such as electrons and protons, forces are mediated by “virtual particles.”
+These particles are not directly observable, but their effects can be observed through their influence on particle interactions.
+For example, electromagnetic interactions between charged particles are facilitated by “virtual photons.”
+Similarly, the strong nuclear force, which holds quarks together within protons and neutrons, is mediated by virtual gluons, and the weak nuclear force, responsible for processes like beta decay, is mediated by W and Z bosons.

 Virtual particles

-Virtual particles serve as transient intermediaries in interactions between real particles.
-They exist briefly and are described by mathematical models in quantum field theory to represent interactions over short timescales.
-Although virtual particles cannot be directly detected, their effects on stable particles and fields can be inferred and calculated.
-For instance, virtual photons facilitate the exchange of energy and momentum between charged particles, explaining imperceptible forces at play in electromagnetic interactions.
+Virtual particles act as transient intermediaries in interactions between subatomic particles.
+They are described by mathematical models in quantum field theory and represent the smallest interactions over extremely short timescales.
+While virtual particles cannot be directly detected, their effects on stable particles and fields can be inferred and calculated.
+For example, in electromagnetic interactions, “virtual photons” mediate the exchange of energy and momentum between charged particles, explaining the subtle forces that govern these interactions.

 Photons